FoxGroveMedia/CampsiteWebsite/src/pages/docs/tailwindcss/index.md

 ---

 ### Introduction to Tailwind CSS with Campsite
 Tailwind CSS is a utility-first CSS framework that allows you to build custom designs directly in your markup.
-Campsite makes it easy to integrate Tailwind CSS into your projects, providing a seamless development experience.
+CampsiteJS makes it easy to integrate Tailwind CSS into your projects, providing a seamless development experience.
 Tailwind CSS comes pre-installed with Campsite, so you can start using it right away.

-### Using Tailwind CSS in Your Campsite Project
+### Using Tailwind CSS in Your CampsiteJS Project
-To use Tailwind CSS in your Campsite project, simply add Tailwind's utility classes to your HTML or templating files.
+To use Tailwind CSS in your CampsiteJS project, simply add Tailwind's utility classes to your HTML or templating files.
 For example, you can create a button with Tailwind classes like this:
 ```html
 <button class="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded">
   Click Me